pyspan24/pyspan_py/README.md

 **Returns:**
 - `pd.DataFrame`: DataFrame with specified columns scaled according to the selected method.

+---
+## 14. `undo`

+**Description**
+Reverts a DataFrame to the previous state by undoing the most recent modification.
+The undo function works in conjunction with the track_changes decorator, which saves the current DataFrame state before any changes are made.

+**Parameters:**
+No parameters are passed to the undo function, but it operates on a globally tracked DataFrame (_df) and its history.
+Returns:

+**Returns:**
+- `pd.DataFrame`: The DataFrame in its previous state before the most recent modification.

+**Note:**
+If no changes have been made, undo will print a message saying there are no recent changes to undo.

+---
+## 15. `customer_sales_data`

+**Description**
+Loads the Customer Sales Data, a simulated dataset containing various customer sales records.
+This dataset includes columns with missing values, inconsistent formats, and outliers, providing an opportunity for data cleaning and manipulation.

+**Parameters:**
+This function does not take any parameters.

+**Returns:**

+-`pd.DataFrame`: A DataFrame containing the Customer Sales Data with the following columns:
+-`CustomerID`: Unique identifier for each customer.
+-`Age`: Age of the customer (may include missing values and inconsistent formats).
+-`Gender`: Gender of the customer (may include missing values).
+-`PurchaseHistory`: List of previous purchases made by the customer.
+-`ProductCategory`: Category of the product purchased (e.g., "Electronics", "Apparel").
+-`PurchaseDate`: Date of the purchase (may include inconsistent formats).
+-`AmountSpent`: Total amount spent on the purchase, including outliers.
+-`PaymentMethod`: Method of payment used (e.g., "Credit Card", "Cash"; includes mixed data types).
+-`Country`: Country of the customer.
+-`MembershipStatus`: Membership status of the customer (e.g., "Regular", "Gold", "Platinum"; may include missing values).
+-`PhoneNumber`: Phone number of the customer, with various formats.
+-`DiscountCode`: Discount code used in the transaction, with duplicates included.

+**Note:**
+This dataset contains a variety of messy data, such as inconsistent date formats, mixed data types, missing values, and outliers, making it suitable for testing data cleaning and preprocessing techniques.

+---
+## 16. `convert_unit`

+**Description**
+The convert_unit function is designed to detect and convert units within a specific column of a Pandas DataFrame.
+This function supports conversions across multiple categories like length, mass, volume, temperature, and more.
+It efficiently handles data conversions while accounting for units with inconsistent formats or missing values.
+This function is useful for data cleaning and preprocessing, ensuring consistency across datasets with mixed unit formats.

+**Parameters:**

+- **`df`** (`pd.DataFrame`):
+The DataFrame containing the data for unit conversion.

+-**`column`** (`str`):
+The name of the column where unit conversion should be applied.

+-**`unit_category`** (`str`):
+The category of units for conversion (e.g., 'length', 'mass', 'temperature').

+-**`from_unit`** (`str`):
+The unit of the values to be converted (e.g., 'cm', 'kg').

+-**`to_unit`** (`str`):
+The target unit for the conversion (e.g., 'm', 'g').

+**Returns:**

+-`pd.DataFrame`: A new DataFrame with the values in the specified column converted to the target unit.
+It also retains any non-numeric values in the original column.

+**Supported Unit Categories and Examples:**

+-`length`: 'mm', 'cm', 'm', 'km', 'in', 'ft', 'yd', 'mi' -`mass`: 'mg', 'g', 'kg', 'ton', 'lb', 'oz'
+-`time`: 's', 'min', 'h', 'day', 'week', 'month', 'year' -`volume`: 'ml', 'l', 'm3', 'ft3', 'gal' -`temperature`: 'C', 'F', 'K'
+-`speed`: 'm/s', 'km/h', 'mph'
+-`energy`: 'J', 'kJ', 'cal'
+-`area`: 'm2', 'km2', 'ft2'
+-`pressure`: 'Pa', 'bar', 'atm', 'psi'

+---

 ## Example Usage

 Here are some examples to illustrate the usage of the functions provided in `pyspan`: